ibm-cloud-architecture/refarch-privatecloud/icp-on-rhel/additional-packages.md

 TBD - Does `s390x` (zLinux) have any particular `yum` repositories that should be configured?

+# Python

+Python 2.7.x is needed for Ansible and for the ICP installation.
+If your RHEL image does not have Python installed then it needs to be installed on the boot node and all cluster nodes.

 # Additional packages to install

 This section lists some software that is needed at some time or another.
 These packages may not be part of a minimal RHEL server installation.